jdiaz97/pdfjson/readme.md

 And then

 ```
-pdfy <pdf-file> "<your prompt>"
+pdfx <pdf-file> "<your prompt>"
 ```

 Example:

 ```
-pdfy example.pdf "Make a summary of this paper, also get me all contact information."
+pdfx example.pdf "Make a summary of this paper, also get me all contact information."
 ```

 ## How to compile